Aider-AI/refactor-benchmark/README.md

 # refactor-benchmark
-Aider's refactoring benchmark exercises based on the django repo
+Aider's refactoring benchmark exercises based on the django repo.